Buying an ethically sourced diamond

 What is Provenance for diamonds

 Provenance refers to the origin of a diamond.
 The word Provenance comes from the French word provenir.
 The word means “to come from” and relates to the origin and journey of a rough diamond.
 From the mine, through the cutting process to the polished diamond presented to the consumer.
-In short, there is a growing demand information on the origin of the raw materials and their journey from the mine to the finished item.
+In short, there is a growing demand for information on the origin of the raw materials and their journey from the mine to the finished item.

 Stopping the flow of ‘Blood’ Diamonds and ‘Dirty’ Gold

 Diamonds and precious metals have come under intense scrutiny over the years.
 The Media draws public attention to ‘Blood’ Diamonds (see Conflict Diamonds) and ‘Dirty’ Gold.
+It is unacceptable to create jewellery made from materials involved in harming workers within the supply chain.
+For this reason, we have adopted responsible sourcing wherever possible.

 Fairtrade Gold and the system for tracing luxury raw materials